Royal Naval Dockyard, Bermuda: 19th century

 In 1851 Master stone carver Charles Thomas Thomas travelled to North America.
 He was appointed foreman of works with the Works Department of the Royal Navy, responsible for development of the strategic Royal Naval Dockyard, Bermuda.
 By the time the first phase of development was complete, in the 1860s, the convict establishment was no longer seen as politically expedient.
 The last convicts were withdrawn in 1863, returned to Britain on the Bermudian merchant clipper, Cedrine (which was wrecked on the Isle of Wight, on its maiden voyage, costing Captain Thomas Melville Dill, grandfather of the parliamentarian and Attorney General of the same name, his Master's certificate).

 The primary limitation of Bermuda as a Dockyard was the porosity of its limestone sandstone, which prevented construction of a proper drydock.
-From 1869, this problem was remedied with a floating drydock.
+From 1869, this problem was remedied with a floating dry dock.
 This, and its successors, was a large hull, with a U-shaped cross-section.
 It could be partly submerged by filling ballast tanks with water, so that a ship might be brought in and braced into position.
 The tanks were then emptied to lift the ship out of the water for repairs below its waterline.

 When the second phase of development began at the end of the 19th century, there was still a shortage of Bermudians willing to work as common labourers, and the Admiralty resorted to importing labour from British West Indian islands (which were suffering economic hardship due to the loss of the sugar industry, following American victory in the Spanish–American War).
 This began a century of sustained immigration into Bermuda from the West Indies which has had profound social and political effects.

 The Dockyard served as the base for a succession of Royal Naval organisations, including the North America and West Indies Squadron.
 A fleet of C-class cruisers and smaller vessels was based there in the 1930s.
 In both World Wars, Bermuda served as a staging area for trans-Atlantic convoys.